edwinharvard/kidney_distribution_network/README.md

 # kidney_distribution_network
-Integer Programming Model for a Kidney Distribution Network with Edge and Cycle Formulations
+Integer Programming Model for a Kidney Distribution Network with Cycle Formulations